‘Designated Survivor’ Schedule: When Does The ABC Show Return For Episode 11?

 ABC’s new political drama Designated Survivor ended with a cliffhanger finale in December, with viewers left wondering what’s next for President Kirkman and his team.
 When the series didn’t return with other ABC shows following the holiday break, fans were left fearing that the network had axed the freshman show.

 According to the Hollywood Reporter, ABC has confirmed that Designated Survivor will return a little later than their other shows on March 8.
-The network hasn’t confirmed exactly why the return of Designated Survivor has been pushed back, however, it’s likely because of another change in showrunner.
-Jon Harmon Feldman, who previously replaced Amy B. Harris as showrunner has himself been replaced by Jeff Melvoin, best known for producing Army Wives, which finished filming in 2013.
+The network hasn’t confirmed exactly why the return of Designated Survivor has been pushed back.
+However, it’s likely because of another change in showrunner.
+Jon Harmon Feldman, who previously replaced Amy B. Harris as showrunner, has himself been replaced by Jeff Melvoin, best known for producing Army Wives, which finished filming in 2013.

 Designated Survivor: a TV show well worth catching (especially if you like 24)https://t.co/6DogC2uwSQ pic.twitter.com/wSoHayeY9Q